 In its original state, the hypothesis has been debated, contested and criticized, particularly in the marine literature (Durant et al. 2007, Leggett and DeBlois 1994*).
 In part because, although a relatively simple hypothesis, it is inherently difficult to test in the field, an assertion even Cushing himself made.
 Indeed, the shape and strength of the relationship of the curve varies greatly across observational studies (e.g., Philippart et al. 2013; Reed et al. 2013; Plard et al. 2014; Atkinson et al. 2015).

-While others have suggested that this is because of data limitations and the model’s implication of complex multitrophic dynamics (Kerby chapter, Durant et al. 2007), we argue that there are two key theoretical areas that make it difficult to determine whether this hypothesis is widely supported in the context of climate changestudies often fail to rigorously test the Cushing hypothesis and/or test pre-climate change conditions (Figure ).
+While others have suggested that this is because of data limitations and the model’s implication of complex multitrophic dynamics (Kerby chapter, Durant et al. 2007), we argue that there are two key theoretical areas that make it difficult to determine whether this hypothesis is widely supported in the context of climate change: studies often fail to rigorously test the Cushing hypothesis and/or test pre-climate change conditions (Figure 2).
+Below, we introduce the current objectives of the phenological mismatch literature and then discuss these two areas.

 To put our argument in context, we systematically reviewed the phenological mismatch literature.
 From this search, we examined 43 observational studies that met our criteria (see Appendix for details) for evaluating the effects of a change in relative timing on the fitness or performance (hereafter referred to as performance) of the consumer.
 The majority of the studies (25/40) focused on: i) documenting how climate change is affecting the timing of a trophic interaction and how those changes have affected the consumer’s performance; and ii) advancing the theory necessary to predict long-term demographic changes due to changes in synchrony.
 The ultimate goal of these studies was to predict the impacts of climate change on ecological communities (hereafter called ‘climate change’ studies).
 Our database also included 15 studies whose aim was to understand the underlying processes related to timing (e.g., coevolution, life history trade offs, food web dynamics) that drive consumer or resource dynamics (hereafter called ‘fundamental studies’), independently of climate change.
-Combined, these studies have improved our understanding of the importance of the relative timing of an interaction for consumer fitness.
+Combined, these 58 total studies have improved our understanding of the importance of the relative timing of an interaction for consumer fitness.

 i) Testing the Cushing hypothesis